SkylerJohnson102020/reading-notes/401python/read01.md

 - Stacks - a data structure that is an array or list of function calls and their params.
 A stack of books, plates, papers, etc.

+# Names and Values in Python

+- Names refer to values.

+- Many names can refer to one value.

+- Names are reassigned independently from one another.

+- Mutable aliasing - Values exist until there are no references left.
+Assignment does not copy data, you create an additional name referring to the same list.
+Can have multiple names.

+- Immutable data types - ints, floats, strings, tuples

+- Rebinding - changes a value

+- Mutating - changing a list. (append a value to the end.)

 [code401 Reading Notes](/401Python/code401Table.md)